Practical Tips for Disclosing Your Autism

 You can see that in action in my previous free workshops.

-After the workshop, I’ll be making the slides available for a small fee.
+After the workshop, I’ll be making the slides available for a small fee, of $5 USD.
 (The entire recording and transcript will remain free forever.)

-What you will get: after registering, you’ll receive a few intro emails from me with links to my other free and paid resources, and get my newsletter every other Tuesday, on building an autism-friendly life.
-If you don’t want any of that, you can unsubscribe anytime.
+What you will get: after registering, you’ll receive an intro email from me, and my newsletter every other Tuesday, on building an autism-friendly life.
+If you don’t want that, you can unsubscribe anytime.

 *The presenter is trauma informed and trauma sensitive, but you are the best judge of what you can handle at the moment.
 Please take care of yourself.